WHOLE setting POLICY FOR SAFEGUARDING

-3.1 It is the responsibility of every adult, volunteer and regular visitor to our Setting to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this Setting.
-This includes the responsibility to provide a safe environment in which children can learn.
-There is a commitment for all workers, whether paid or unpaid in the Setting, to undertake appropriate training in line with NSCB guidance and their role and to keep this updated.
+3.1 It is the responsibility of every adult, volunteer and regular visitor to my setting to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the children at this setting This includes the responsibility to provide a safe environment in which children can learn.

 3.2 Confidentiality: All those working in the Setting, whether paid or unpaid will: